 - Click the blue plus icon

-- A popup window appears where you can enter start and end time, as well as all other details.
+- A popup window appears where you can enter start and end time, as well as all other details

-Editing time entries #
+Editing a time entry #

 - Click on an existing time entry in the list